Uniquely Augsburg Travel Experiences

 Led by Dr. Lori Brandt Hale & Dr. Hans Wiersma

 July 15-26, 2020

 This tour will focus on Bavaria, Germany, with stops in Nuremberg, Salzberg, and additional nearby locations.
 The hottest ticket in Europe every ten years is for the centuries-old Oberammergau Passion Play.
 We have secured prime seats for this once in a decade experience.
 Dr. Brandt Hale, a religion professor who specializes in the writings of Dietrich Bonhoeffer and Dr. Wiersma, a Luther and Reformation scholar, their expertise will make this trip and these experiences truly a once in a lifetime, Uniquely Augsburg experience.
 To read the full brochure follow this link

-Multiple days in Nuremberg with day trips to Coburg, Bamberg, Flossenburg.
+Three days in Nuremberg with day trips to Coburg, Bamberg, Flossenburg.

 While in Nuremberg explore the medieval center, fortress and old town.
 Outside of Nuremberg stops will include Coburg Castle, where Martin Luther lived for a time in protection.
-Bamberg medieval historic center, a UNESCO Heritage site, and the concentration camp at Flossenburg where Dietrich Bonhoeffer died.
+Bamberg medieval historic center, a UNESCO Heritage Site, and the concentration camp at Flossenburg where Dietrich Bonhoeffer died.

 Explore historic sites related to Mozart, see monuments from both the Baroque and Renaissance periods, visit St Peters Church, Salzburg Cathedral and the Fortress of Hohensalzburg.